-- Then when Bupkis (the purple Mon-Star who fell victim to the trap) grabs Wile E. to pound him into the ground, Elmer Fudd and Yosemite Sam promptly shoot out his teeth, dressed in badass suits and sunglasses as "Misirlou" plays.
+- Then, when Bupkus (the purple Mon-Star who fell victim to the trap) grabs Wile E. to pound him into the ground, Elmer Fudd and Yosemite Sam promptly shoot out his teeth, dressed in badass suits and sunglasses as "Misirlou" plays.

-- Daffy Duck reverting to his original Crazy Awesome mode, and setting an angry bull on one of the Monstars.
+- Daffy Duck reverting to his original Crazy Is Cool mode and setting off an angry bull on one of the Mon-Stars.

 - Tweety kicking the crap out of four Mon-Stars.
 At the same time.
 Followed immediately by Elmer Fudd pulling off a pretty satisfying slam-dunk.